Adrasteon/JustNewsAgentic/docs/JustNews_Plan_V4.md

 # JustNews V4: RTX-Enhanced Migration and Implementation Plan

+## Reasoning Agent (Nucleoid) Integration

+### Purpose and Role
+The Reasoning Agent provides symbolic logic, fact validation, contradiction detection, and explainability for news analysis.
+It is built on the Nucleoid neuro-symbolic AI framework and is fully integrated into the MCP bus architecture.
+The agent enables:
+- Fact ingestion and rule definition for news claims
+- Symbolic querying and contradiction detection
+- Explainable reasoning for editorial and fact-checking workflows
+- Integration with other agents for hybrid neuro-symbolic + neural workflows

+### Use Cases
+- **Fact Validation**: Ingests facts from Scout, Analyst, or Fact Checker agents and applies logical rules to validate claims.
+- **Contradiction Detection**: Detects logical inconsistencies in news articles or between multiple sources.
+- **Explainability**: Provides human-readable explanations for why a claim is accepted, rejected, or flagged as contradictory.
+- **Editorial Support**: Assists Chief Editor and Critic agents with logic-based recommendations and transparency.

+### Technical Details
+- **API Endpoints**: `/add_fact`, `/add_facts`, `/add_rule`, `/query`, `/evaluate`, `/health`
+- **MCP Bus Integration**: Registers tools and responds to `/call` requests for symbolic reasoning tasks.
+- **Port**: 8008 (default)
+- **Resource Usage**: <1GB RAM, CPU only (no GPU required)

+### Example Workflow
+1. Scout Agent extracts a claim from a news article.
+2. Fact Checker agent verifies the claim using neural models.
+3. Reasoning Agent ingests the claim as a fact and applies logical rules.
+4. Contradictions or logical gaps are detected and reported to the Chief Editor.
+5. Editorial workflow uses Reasoning Agent's explanations for transparency and auditability.

+---

 ## Overview

 This document provides the detailed engineering plan for migrating JustNewsAgentic from V3 to the **NVIDIA RTX AI Toolkit-enhanced V4 Hybrid Architecture**.
 The migration leverages RTX 3090 optimization for 4x performance improvements while maintaining zero-downtime deployment.